 - 1/2 cup rolled oats Add to list

 - 3 medium-sized leeks, trimmed, cleaned and sliced thin Add to list

 - Salt and pepper, to taste Add to list

 - Pinch of ground mace Add to list

 - 2 tablespoons, rounded, freshly chopped parsley Add to list

 - Whipping cream, for garnish (optional) Add to list

-- Chopped parsley or chives, for garnish (optional) Add to list
+- Chopped parsley, for garnish (optional) Add to list

-Combine the broth and milk in a deep saucepan and bring to a boil over moderate heat and sprinkle in the oatmeal.
-Stir well to prevent lumps forming, then bring to a simmer.
+Combine the broth and milk in a deep saucepan and bring to a boil over moderate heat.
+Sprinkle in the oats.
+Stir well to prevent lumps, then reduce the temperature to a simmer.

 Melt butter in a pan over low heat.
-Add the chopped leeks and cook until they soften slightly.
+Add the chopped leeks and cook until they soften slightly, about 8 minutes.

 Stir in chopped parsley and serve in warmed bowls.
-Garnish with a swirl of cream and chopped herbs.
+If you like, garnish with a swirl of cream and chopped herbs.